-The governing body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+The governors ensure the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing body ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
+The governors ensure that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The governing body ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
-We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.
+The governors ensure our pupils are taught how to keep themselves safe (including online) through teaching and learning opportunities as part of a broad and balanced curriculum.
+From September 2020, our school will work in accordance with new government regulations which make the subjects of Relationships Education (for primary age pupils) and and Health Education (for all pupils in state-funded schools) mandatory.

-The governing body and school leadership team are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in school
+The governors and school leadership team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information).
+It ensures that volunteers are appropriately supervised in school.